-We are in the early clinical stage of drug development and have a very limited operating history and no products approved for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability.
+We are in the early stages of drug development and have a very limited operating history and no products approved for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability.

-We are a clinical stage biopharmaceutical company specializing in novel therapeutics to treat chronic, high-prevalence retinal diseases.
+We are a development-stage biopharmaceutical specializing in novel therapeutics to treat chronic, high prevalence retinal diseases.
 We commenced operations in June 2009, have no products approved for commercial sale and have not generated any revenue.
 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
-We met the primary endpoint for our ongoing Phase 1 clinical trial for our most advanced product candidate, KSI-301, in September 2018, but have not initiated clinical trials for any of our other product candidates.
-To date, we have not completed a clinical trial (including a pivotal clinical trial), obtained marketing approval for any product candidates, manufactured a commercial scale product or arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product commercialization.
+We expect to begin a Phase 1 clinical trial for our most advanced product candidate, KSI-301, in the first half of 2018 and have not initiated clinical trials for any of our other product candidates.
+To date, we have not initiated or completed a clinical trial (including a pivotal clinical trial), obtained marketing approval for any product candidates, manufactured a commercial scale product or arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product commercialization.
 Our limited operating history as a company and early stage of drug development make any assessment of our future success and viability subject to significant uncertainty.
 We will encounter risks and difficulties frequently experienced by early-stage biopharmaceutical companies in rapidly evolving fields, and we have not yet demonstrated an ability to successfully overcome such risks and difficulties.
 If we do not address these risks and difficulties successfully, our business will suffer.